MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/3-defining-resources.md

 Bicep templates are the files we write.
 Templates define Azure resources that will be deployed.

-In our toy company example, we'll need to create a Bicep template that we can reuse for product launches.
-The template needs to deploy an Azure Storage account and some App Service resources.
+Our toy company needs us to create a reusable Bicep template for product launches.
+The template needs to deploy an Azure Storage account and some App Service resources, which will be used for the marketing of each new product when they're launched.

-Here, you will learn how to define a resource in a Bicep template, how resource names work, and how we can create multiple resources that relate to each other.
+In this unit, you'll learn how to define a resource in a Bicep template, how resource names work, and how you can create multiple resources that relate to each other.

 ## Define a resource